nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 [A recent pre-print](https://www.biorxiv.org/content/10.1101/2020.04.29.069054v1) suggests that a single mutation, D614G (from amino acid "D" to "G" at site 614 in the "S" ('spike') protein), may be responsible for increasing the transmissibility of SARS-CoV-2.
 <br><br>
-The primary evidence for this hypothesis is based on how relative frequencies of each genotype change over time.
+In many geographic areas, the relative frequency of 614D compared to 614G increased over time.
-If a given genotype is bad at transmitting, it is expected to decrease in frequency over time (and vice versa).
+If a certain genotype leads to better transmissibility, we would expect it's frequency to increase over time.
+There are, however, other explanations to why the relative frequency of some genotypes would increase over time.
 <br><br>
 For this site, we see a number of geographic locations where initially, most viral lineages in circulation had the D allele; later, this balance flips such that most lineages have the G allele.
-This *could* be a hallmark of G being slightly "fitter" than D (e.g., if it did indeed have a slightly higher R0 through increased transmissibility).
+This *could* be a hallmark of G being slightly "fitter" than D (e.g., if viruses with the G mutation had a slightly higher R0 through increased transmissibility).
 <br><br>
 However, this could also just be a side effect of the natural history of the pandemic.
 Early on in the pandemic, most strains exported from China had a D allele.
 Later, most strains from Italy had a G allele.
 Recently, we've seen more exportation from Europe than from Asia overall (although there's certainly some sampling bias at play here, as well).